Needlepoint Continental stitch is worked in rows and forms oblique, or slanting, stitches on the back of the canvas.

-With needlepoint continental stitch, when you are working a row from right to left across the canvas, (see the stitches in green in this image on the left), your first row of stitches is worked from the bottom sloping up to the right i.e. your needle comes up in all the odd numbers and goes down in all the even numbers.
-When you get to the end of this first row and begin the row beneath (working now from left to right which is the row in purple on the diagram), your stitch will form from top to bottom, sloping down to the left.
+With the Continental Stitch, when you are working a row from right to left across the canvas, your first row of stitches is worked from the bottom sloping up to the right i.e. your needle comes up in all the odd numbers and goes down in all the even numbers.
+When you get to the end of this first row and begin the row beneath, your stitch will form from top to bottom, sloping down to the left.
 Once again, you will bring your needle up in the odd numbers and down in the even numbers.

 This means that you will be bringing your needle up in a “dirty”, or occupied, hole whenever you work from left to right.
 This is how needlepoint continental stitch forms slanting stitches on the back of the canvas, ensuring good, strong coverage.